hanhptm02/business-performance-dashboard/README.md

 MH Finance Solutions’ management requires business performance monitoring to:
 * Evaluate the company’s financial health
 * Compare performance across regions and Area Sales Managers
-* Support incentive scheme and performance-based compensation design
+* Support the development of incentive policies and performance improvement mechanisms

 **3. Solution**
 As a Data Analyst, to address the above business problem, I applied the following approach: